miladyboy/wingman/tasks/Tasks.md

 - [ ] Keep consistent naming conventions for files in the codebase.
 - [ ] Review the tests.
 To what extent are they tests.
 - [ ] Hacer que background agents puedan correr tests y usar git.

-# MVP Refactor
+- [ ] Disminuir costos en todos los calls de OpenAI.
+- [ ] Apply improvements of security review.
 - [ ] Practice using the app and improve prompt engineering. _ux_
-- [ ] Do a security review _security_
 - [ ] Improve prompt system to reduce complexity and redundancy. _code-quality_
-- [ ] Potential bug, if I send a message and a wait a while in the window.
-The AI reply dissapears. _bug_
 - [ ] We always get "Failed to fetch user preferences via userService: Error: relation "public.preferences" does not exist" _bug_
-- [ ] Tarda mas tiempo de lo normal en devolver el poder al usuario para escribir un mensaje, despues de haber respondido el agente. _bug_
+- [ ] Make a reusable component for ChatMessage

+# MVP Refactor

+- [ ] Implement security and privacy improvements.
 - [ ] Add 2FA to all Supabase and Cloud accounts _security_
-- [ ] Consistently solve and test the loading dots issue.
 - [ ] Make the buckets private to avoid data issues. _legal_
-- [ ] Fix the authentication issue with old tokens. _bug_
+- [ ] Consistently solve and test the loading dots issue. _bug_
-- [ ] The test for some reason doesn't work when you run it with

 # Doing

 # Done

+- [x] Fix the authentication issue with old tokens. _bug_
 - [x] Make the tests use a smaller model to save on costs.
 - [x] Mandar data que pide Stripe. _growth_
 - [x] Add E2E test that user can cancel their subscription _e2e_